Volkswagen Scirocco R coupe

 The cabin is stunning, but ride is hard

-Running on stiffer, 25mm lower suspension the R is undeniably firm.
+Running on stiffer, 10mm lower suspension, the R is firmer than the standard car but can be adjusted by the driver to be firmer for sporty driving or softer for cruising.
 With specially tuned power-steering, the model has a sharper and more direct feel than its standard Scirocco coupe counterpart.
 Inside, there is plenty of space, with even those in the rear getting a surprising amount of head and legroom.
-The gorgeous bucket seats fitted up front are very comfortable over long distances, proving easily adjustable to suit all shapes and sizes.
+The sports seats fitted up front are very comfortable over long distances, proving easily adjustable to suit all shapes and sizes.
 Solid, easy to operate controls add to a beautifully made driver-focused cabin.